Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Over a year, the graph of mass balance in a northern hemisphere glacier may look like this in a typical scenario:
 ![Diagram of the Glacial Mass Balance in a glacier, oscillating between minimum and maximum glacier mass ](https://cheatsheet-assets.ibaguette.com/alevel/geography/MassBalance.jpg)

-An equilibrium is reached between accumulation and amblation are equal.
+An equilibrium is reached between accumulation and ablation are equal.
 This point may be reached between the accumulation extreme in winter and the ablation extreme in the summer season.
 In the image above, as the accumulation is equal to ablation, the glacier is not growing.

 Layers of snow within the ice give evidence of the way that it has formed.

-### ysical factors affecting landscapes
-> 1.b.
-Glaciated landscapes are influenced by a range of physical factors.

-#### Regional climate

-The wind is a moving force and can carry out processes such as transportation, position and erosion.
-In the air, these are known as **aeolian processes**, and can contribute to shaping glaciated landscapes.
-It is more effective when acting upon fine materials, usually those previously deposited by ice or meltwater, such as smaller rocks, dirt and sand.

-Temperature within the climate is another factor, as temperatures above 0°C will melt accumulated snow and ice, resulting in more outputs in the system.
-At highTypes of glacier and movement
+### Types of glacier and movement

 > (Date studied: ~29/09/2022)

 An **ice sheet** is a mass of snow and ice, **greater than 50,000km^2^** with considerable thickness.

-A **piedmont glacier** spreads out as a wide lobe as it **enters altitudes, there are typically more prolonged periods of above-freezing temperatures, and melting, compared to in high latitude locations, where is below freezing most of the time, allowing for glaciers to thicken and expansive ice sheets to form.
-Precipitation is another climate factor, with its totals and patterns, both region wider plain** typically from a smaller valley
+A **piedmont glacier** spreads out as a wide lobe as it **enters a wider plain** typically from a smaller valley

-A **valley glacier** is one **bound by valley and seasonally, in determining the mass balance of a glacier system, as it provides the main inputs to these glaciers as snowfall.

-#### er aally rate s aLatitude and Altitude

-Beyond the Arctic and Antarctic circles, located at 66.5° north and south, the climate is very dry, with little seasonal variation.
-Being so dry and extremely cold, they are much different to more dynamic valley glaciers as they have higher precipitation levels, and more névé turns into firn.
-The dryness contributes to **periglacial** environments *(see below for more about those!)* while also turning the types of glaciers in these areas to more cold-based.
-This means that they flow much less quickly, and different types of movement occur.

-Altitude also has a direct impact on the temperatures and development of valley glaciers.
-As temperatures typically decrease by 0.7^o^C every 100m of altitude gained, there are more likely to be valley glaciers in areas of high relief, as seen in the Alps and the Himalayas.
-These glaciers are still not as cold as cold-based glaciers, however.

-#### Geology
-Geology is more than just "weak" and "strong" rocks and resistance.
-It is a combination of properties that uniquely determine how rocks react to stress, mechanical and chemical forces, and the environnment.

-Lithology is the chemical composition and physical properties of rocks.
-Some types, like basalt, are very resistant to erosion and weathering, as they are comprised of densely packed interlocking crystals.
-Clay, on the other hand, is weak and does not have these strong bonds on the molecular level.
-The solubility of rocks like chalk can also be affected by acidity, making them prone to chemical weathering, as seen through carbonation.
-Weakly-bonded rocks also reduce their resistance to glacial erosion.

-Structure relates to the physical rock types, like faulting, bedding and jointing.
-These all have an impact on how permeable rocks are.
-Chalk, for example, is very porous, spaces between the particles within it on the molecular level allow water to percolate through.
-In glaciated environments, this is significant as freeze-thaw action can crack rocks with faults or pores from the inside.
-This compares to crystalline rocks such as igneous granite which do not have any of these structural weaknesses.

-Some types of limestone, like carboniferous limestone, have mwalls**, coming from a higher mountain region, from a plateau on an ice cap or any interconnected joints, giving it 'secondary permeability'.
-> **Primary permeability** is when spaces (pores) absorb and retain water.

-#### Relief and aspect
-These have an impact on the the **microclimate**.
-This is a small region with its own distinct climatic chaTypes of glacier and movement
-> (Date studied: ~29/09/2022)

-An **ice sheet** is a mass of snow and ice, **greater than 50,000km^2^** with considerable thickness.
-A **piedmont glacier** spreads out as a wide lobe as it **enters a wider plain** typically from a smaller valley A **valley glacier** is one **bound by valley walls**, coming from a higher mountain region, from a plateau on an ice cap or an ice sheet.
+A **valley glacier** is one **bound by valley walls**, coming from a higher mountain region, from a plateau on an ice cap or an ice sheet.
-An **ice cap**  a **dome-shaped mass of glacial ice** usually situated on a highland area and also covers >50,000km^2^.

-Valley glaciers usually occur in high altitude locations, with high relief, have fast rates of flow at 20–200m/year (mostly warm-based) and have distinct areas of ablation and accumulation, descending from mountains.

-Ice sheets, however, are large masses of snow and ice defined by being greater than 50,000 km² and are usually in locations of high/low latitude and have slow racteristics, for example, one side of a mountain, or the north side of a valley.
-Generally, wider climate characteristics play a larger role in influencing the behaviour of glaciers, but glaciers are also affected by various lower-level and smaller-scale conditions.

-Areas of high relief mean there is greater gravitational potential energy for faster glacial movement.

-### Types of glacier and movement
-> 1.c.
-There are different types of glacier and glacier movement.

-An **ice sheet is a mass o so  ice reater ha , it nsderae thine imnt acr spres out s a ie loe s it eter aider a typically frm a maller le all glacier is one ond b ally all, ming frm a ihe mnin egir a lateauon an ice ca or an ie sheetn ie cs of movement and only around 5m/year (mostly cold-based).
-The base of the glacier is frozen to the bedrock and has a little precipitation but also lower temperatures so a*domeshaped ms of glacial ie* usaly sitated n a hhland re nd also coers mblation levels are lower too.

-Fundamentally, glaciers move because of gravity.
-The gradient influences the effect of gravity on glaciers.
-The thickness of the ice and the pressure exerted on the bedrock can also influence melting and movement.
-More accumulation also leads to more movement.
-When ice is solid and rigid, it breaks into crevasses (big cracks in icegaps visible from the surface).
-Under pressure, ice will deform and behave like plastic (**zone of Plastic Flow** on the lower half of the glacier) making it move faster.
-Conversely, the **rigid zone** is on the top half of the glacier.

-Valley glaciers usally or   altitude ain, th high relief, hae as rates o lo at ear mostly warmae and hve istict ares of blation and accumulation, descending from mountains.

-Ice sheets, however, are large msss f snow and ice ine  in grate than  km n are say inoctins o il latite and have slow rates o moement and ly aroun ear ostl coldased. he ase of te glacie s froen  he edroc and has a ittle pecipitation bu also oer temperates so alaton l are loer .
-**Cold-based (polar) glaciers:**s of movement and only around 5m/year (mostly cold-based).
-The base of the glacier is frozen to the bedrock and has a little precipitation but also lower temperatures so ablation levels are lower too.

-Fundamentally, glaciers move because of gravity.
-The gradient influences the effect of gravity on glaciers.
-The thickness of te ice and the pressure exerted on the bedrock can also influence melting and movement.
-More accumulation also leads to more movement.
-When ice is solid and rigid, it breaks into crevasses (big gaps visible from the surface).
-Under pressure, ice will deform and behave like plastic (**zone of Plastic Flow** on the lower half of the glacier making it move faster.
-Conversely, the **rigid zone** is on the top half of the glacier.

-Cold-based (polar) glaciers:ce sheet.

 An **ice cap** is a **dome-shaped mass of glacial ice** usually situated on a highland area and also covers >50,000km^2^.